-The ACCI was a hive of activity last week, with 22 of its graduates back on campus for a workshop on demand-led plant breeding.
+The ACCI was a hive of activity during January, with 22 of its graduates back on campus for a workshop on demand-led plant breeding.

 The graduates, who obtained their PhDs in plant breeding through the ACCI, came from Malawi, Mozambique, Namibia, Tanzania, Zambia, Zimbabwe and South Africa, and they attended the workshop from 22-25 January as part of the Demand-led Plant Breeding project that was started in Australia.